lvdv4j/CMPG-323-Overview-40604012/README.md

 ```

 ## Storage of Credentials and Sensitive Information:

-To prevent storing sensitive information within my project code, and thus being committed to GitHub, I made use of Azure Key Vault.
-This is a service offered by Azure to manage and securely store secrets, keys, and certificates allowing the application to retrieve them securely at runtime.
-After doing a lot of research I found that this was the most optimal method for me to use to avoid compromising the sensitive information (username and password) within the connection string.
-Thus the connection string is being stored as a secret within the Azure Key Vault and the program retrieves the connection string when needed to connect to the database.
+To prevent storing sensitive information within my project code, and thus being committed to GitHub, I made use of my appsettings.json file and used my gitignore file to prevent it from being published to GitHub.
+(Please see the section below detailing my use of .gitignore).
+I attempted using Azure Key Vault, however I was unfortunatly not successful in my implementation and kept getting errors when trying to publish my Web App to Azure.
+After doing countless training exercises and reading microsoft documentation, I wasn't able to resolve my error, so I opted to use this method instead.

+No sensitive information such as the data stored within the database has been committed to GitHub, and authentification has been set up within my project 2 app to prevent unauthorized users from accessing the information within the database.

 ## .gitignore Usage: